 EFW includes the highly valuable and varied area of Equine Facilitated Learning (EFL) which does NOT require you to be a counsellor or MHP.
 This includes EFW work in the areas of coaching, team building, personal growth, skills building, literacy and more.
 You can also work as an Equine Professional (EP), either focusing on therapeutic horsemanship, or partnering with a MHP or EFL Professional to offer services in the areas of EFL and/ or EFMH.

 There are lots of options and ways to do this work.

 Whether the approach being followed in any particular case is EFMH or EFL depends on a number of factor including the needs of the population being worked with and the focus of the work.
-A key aspect of the Equine Facilitated Wellness-Canada approved training process is to help each participant define and communicate their own unique Scope of Practice which defines the parameters for their EFW work and determines the nature of their certification with EFW Canada.
+A key aspect of the Professional Association for Equine Facilitated Wellness (Pro EFW) approved training process is to help each participant define and communicate their own unique Scope of Practice which defines the parameters for their EFW work and determines the nature of their certification with Pro EFW.

 Your Scope of Practice is unique to you and will reflect and be built upon your life and work experience, your education, and your credentials – with both people and with horses.
 It will also reflect both the population/s you plan to work with, and the approach/es you plan to follow.
 We help you develop and fine tune this scope of practice throughout your training journey.

 In our experience most people underestimate the wealth of experience and skills they already possess – with both people and horses – which are relevant to what they plan to develop within the EFW field.